The Peninsula New York: Guestrooms

 Originally, the larger suites were placed on the exterior of the "C", facing the streets; the single rooms were placed on the interior and faced the light court.
 The hotel had 400 guestrooms at its opening, consisting of both single rooms and en-suite units.
 Each guestroom had its own bath.
 The original rooms included mahogany furniture and brass bed frames; white trim; and carpets and wallpaper in various colors.
 Every guestroom and suite had its own bathroom and closet.
 The dumbwaiters connected with butlers' pantries that were adjacent to each suite.

 When the hotel was renovated in the 1980s, it was supposed to contain 255 units, including 109 rooms with single and double beds, as well as 145 larger suites.
 The hotel also contained a presidential suite measuring 3230 ft2 with a kitchen, study, conference room, and a room for security staff.
 By the late 1980s, the Peninsula New York contained 250 units, including the presidential suite and 30 additional suites.
 The presidential suite was known as the Peninsula Suite after a renovation in the early 2010s.
 As of 2024, the hotel has 219 units.
 While each guestroom is at least 370 ft2, the largest units (known as the deluxe suites) are on the 16th to 20th floors and cover 1050 ft2.

 The rooms were renovated in the 1980s with burgundy, gold, and black decorations, as well as purple bathtubs beside the beds.
 These were removed in 1986 before the hotel reopened as the Maxim's de Paris.
 The Maxim's bathrooms were clad in travertine, while the bedrooms contained wood-cherry paneling with ebony inlays.
 When the hotel became the Peninsula New York, the rooms were redecorated in the Art Nouveau style.
 During a 1998 renovation, the rooms were further modified to include electronic control panels near each bed; a desk for computers and telephones; and larger, wheelchair-accessible bathrooms.
 In addition, the hotel was redecorated in a gold, cream, and black color scheme, with paintings by Robert Motherwell and Helen Frankenthaler.
-The guestrooms were redecorated in a beige, gold, and grayscale palette in 2024.
+The guestrooms were redecorated in a beige, gold, and grayscale palette in 2024, after which there were 219 units.
 The rooms have technology such as built-in TVs and large tubs in the bathrooms, as well as touchscreen tablets for guest services.